bluesillybeard/Pinc/include/readme.md

 The basic order of events:
 - init Pinc
 - enter main loop (or not, what happens in and out of the loop is up to the user.)
-- Optionally create drawables
+- Optionally create framebuffers
     - this can happen before any windows are created, and in fact an application can be created that never opens a window.
-    - First create an incomplete drawable with required parameters (width, height)
+    - First create an incomplete framebuffers with required parameters (width, height)
-    - optionally set drawable properties (bit depth of channels)
+    - optionally set framebuffers properties (bit depth of channels)
-    - complete the drawable
+    - complete the framebuffers
-    - A drawable is also polymorphically also a
+    - A framebuffer is also polymorphically also a
 - Optionally create window(s)
     - create an incomplete window with required parameters
     - set optional parameters
     - complete the window
-    - the window is polymorphically also a drawable.
+    - the window is polymorphically also a framebuffer.
 - Upload mesh and texture data
     - create an incomplete object with the required parameters, set any optional parameters, and complete the object
     - An existing mesh or texture can have its data modified